 Cord Blood Market Segmentation

 Long-term cryogenic storage of cord blood, cord tissue, and related perinatal products is a stand-alone industry.
-Currently, there are hundreds of cord blood banking companies worldwide, operating across nearly every country of the world.
+Currently, there are over two hundred cord blood banking companies worldwide.

 2) Use in Hematopoietic Stem Cell Transplantation (HSCT)

 Cord blood can also be used as a source of stem cells for hematopoietic stem cell transplantation (HSCT), providing an important alternative to the traditional options of peripheral blood and bone marrow.
 Importantly, bone marrow and peripheral blood require full tissue matching for use in HSCT, while cord blood only requires partial matching.